stephmukami/spoof-woof/README.md

 ```

 > **Note**
-> You can interact with the program via a UI built using streamlit, [Streamlit App](https://stephmukami-streamlit-spoof-streamlitmain-mbkzqu.streamlit.app/)
+> You can interact with the program via a UI built using streamlit, [Streamlit App](https://stephmukami-streamlit-spoof-streamlitmain-mbkzqu.streamlit.app/) 🎉

+## Limitations
+This solution **does not find the exact hash match for an arbitrary hexstring prefix** as it only undergoes one iteration as a proof of concept and also considering computational complexity.
+An exact match could be found by increasing the number of iterations or using more
+sophisticated search optimization techniques like [Genetic Algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm#:~:text=In%20computer%20science%20and%20operations,hyperparameter%20optimization%2C%20and%20causal%20inference.) and other machine learning approaches.
 ## License

 MIT